 Stage 4 Bedsores:

-The most severe of the stages, a stage 4 bedsore will not only affect the layers of skin and underlying tissue but will likely reach the muscles and ligaments as well.
-The wound is large and deep, and you may be able to see tendons, muscles, and even bone.
+The most severe of the stages, a stage 4 bedsore, will not only affect the layers of skin and underlying tissue but will likely reach the muscles and ligaments.
+The wound is large and deep, and you may be able to see tendons, muscles, and even bones.

-The skin may appear black and the wound shows signs of infection, such as red edges, pus, a foul odor, and drainage.
-The area will be hot to the touch, but void of any pain since the surrounding nerves have been damaged.
+The skin may appear black, and the wound shows signs of infection, such as red edges, pus, a foul odor, and drainage.
+The area will be hot to the touch but void of pain since the surrounding nerves have been damaged.

 Treatment for stage 4 bedsores will likely include surgery and skin grafts.
 These wounds need immediate attention, so it is critical to see a doctor right away.
 Healing time can be anywhere from several months to several years.

 Failing to properly treat bedsores or pressure ulcers can turn a minor wound into something much more serious – even life-threatening.
 The following are possible conditions that can arise when a bedsore is left untreated.

 Deep tissue damage – A lack of adequate blood flow can cause the skin to die in as little as a few hours.
 Damage can spread even deeper into the tissue, resulting in permanent and life-threatening damage.